 Now, let’s break down the different ways of debiting your Chime account

 Direct deposit is where you will provide your account number and routing number to the person sending you money, for example, an employer.
 The funds go directly to your spending account.
 You will need to know both your account number and the routing number.

 The routing number is found in the Chime app or on the Chime website.
 Just navigate to the settings and move money sections.

 You can also apply to have a direct deposit enrollment form emailed to you with all the details you require.

 With direct deposit, you can only receive money if it is sent under your provided name; otherwise, they will reverse the transaction.
-Here is a list of other problems you can have with Chime transactions.

 Direct deposit offers relatively faster funds access than traditional banking because of it’s electronic deposits such that clients can get their money up to 2 days earlier.

 Bank Transfer from Chime Website or Chime App